 With such statistics, why are our state officials so focused on cell phones rather than the constant uncertainty students face?

 Cell phones are safety tools, both physically and emotionally.
 Phones can document emergencies and be used as a form of self-defense.
-Many students shared their anxiety on social media, as many can no longer seek out their parents or guardians for comfort and security.
+Many students have shared their anxiety on social media, saying they can no longer reach their parents or guardians for comfort and reassurance.

 A Sandy Hook Promise PSA on school shootings shares the same sentiment.
-In the PSA, “Back-To-School Essentials,” a girl is seen texting her mom on her cell phone during a school shooting.
+In the PSA, “Back-To-School Essentials,” a girl is seen texting her mom on her cell phone during an active school shooting.
 Students no longer have the option to do the same.
-Ironically, a cell phone was considered a back-to-school essential.

 The situation speaks for itself.

-Some DHS students are concerned about not having access to family members in school.
+Some students are concerned about not having access to family members in school.

 As a state that claims to prioritize education and child safety, House Bill 1481 directly goes against that narrative.

 Students need to be protected in the classroom.
-To protect our children, our officials need to reevaluate the people’s concerns and focus on legitimate threats instead of surface-level distractions.
+To protect our children, our officials need to reevaluate focus on legitimate threats instead of surface-level distractions.